david-b-123/dgmmcfl/README.md

-# dgmmcfl
+# Deep Gaussian Mixture Models with Common Factor Loadings

-Deep Gaussian Mixture Models with Common Factor Loadings A model-based visualisation, dimensionality reduction and clustering method.
+A model-based visualisation, dimensionality reduction and clustering method.

 This is a culmination of my Thesis project for the Master in Science (Statistics), supervised by Professor Geoffrey McLachlan.